-It’s fitting that you pass the Laguna College of Art + Design as you enter Orange County’s original art colony along Laguna Canyon Road.
+It’s fitting that you pass Laguna College of Art + Design as you enter the county’s original art colony along Laguna Canyon Road.
 Admire the sculptures!
 In fact, it is easy to spend a day along the thoroughfare before ever entering the city proper, especially during the summer, when it hosts three art festivals—Festival of Arts, Art-A-Fair and the Sawdust Art Festival—and the renowned “living tableaux” presentation, Pageant of the Masters.
-The acclaimed Laguna Playhouse offers both comedic and profound fare year-round.
+Acclaimed Laguna Playhouse offers both comedic and profound fare year-round.

 Laguna Canyon Road becomes Broadway, then comes to a T at Main Beach and Coast Highway.
-The decision: Turn left toward downtown, or right toward Laguna Art Museum; you’ll find boutiques, restaurants and galleries in both directions.
+Turn left toward downtown or right toward Laguna Art Museum and you’ll find galleries, boutiques, restaurants.

 Main Beach gets action year-round.
 There are volleyball and basketball courts, a playground and a boardwalk popular with walkers and joggers, and one more major attraction: The beach is just across the street from scores of the distinctive shops and galleries that give the city its distinctive aura.

 Get deeper into the action in the downtown heart of Laguna, also known to locals as the Village.
-Here the must-sees include the sculpture garden at Dawson Cole Fine Art Gallery (326 Glenneyre St., 888.972.5543) and Left Turn Jewelry (305 Forest Ave., 866.954.5338).
-South along Coast Highway are dining options including Katsuya by Starck, K’ya Bistro Bar at the Casa del Camino and posh Studio at the Montage.
+Must-sees include the sculpture garden at Dawson Cole Fine Art Gallery (326 Glenneyre St., 888.972.5543) and Left Turn Jewelry (305 Forest Ave., 866.954.5338).
+South along Coast Highway are dining options including K’ya Bistro Bar at La Casa del Camino and posh Studio at the Montage.

 Richard Henry Dana, the seaman who wrote 1840’s Two Years Before the Mast, described the area now named for him as “the only romantic spot” on the California coast, noting its “grandeur” and “solemnity.”
 The grandeur is still there, but you won’t find much solemnity along Harbor Drive, now bustling with boaters, diners, shoppers and those headed to see the tall clipper ships in port.